Viktor Tikhonov (ice hockey, born 1930): Biography

 Tikhonov was known for his dictatorial coaching style.
 He exercised nearly absolute control over his players' lives.
 His teams practiced for 10 to 11 months a year, and were confined to barracks throughout that time.
 CSKA was a division of the Soviet Army during the Soviet era, and Tikhonov was a colonel.
 Tikhonov's fear of defections since the late 1980s was supposedly so great that he cut players when he thought they might defect.
 In 1991, for instance, he cut Pavel Bure, Valeri Zelepukin, Evgeny Davydov, and Vladimir Konstantinov just before the 1991 Canada Cup.
 All of them had been drafted by NHL teams, and Tikhonov might have thought that they might defect if they were allowed to go to the West, just like Alexander Mogilny and Sergei Fedorov.
 After the dissolution of the Soviet Union, Tikhonov mellowed his style considerably.

 After his retirement, Tikhonov lobbied the Russian government for more attention and better financing for the national team.

 Tikhonov was hospitalized in late October 2014 and died after a long illness in Moscow on 24 November 2014, at the age of 84.

 Personal life

 Viktor's son Vasily was also a professional ice hockey coach, who worked in Finland, the United States and Switzerland but moved back to Russia to live with his family.
-Vasili died in a fall from the window of his Moscow apartment in August 2013.
+Vasily died in a fall from the window of his Moscow apartment in August 2013.

 Viktor's grandson, also named Viktor Tikhonov, was chosen to join Team Russia at the 2007 Super Series against Team Canada after Game Four of the eight-game-series was completed.
-On 20 June 2008 Tikhonov was selected by the Phoenix Coyotes in the first round, 28th overall, of the 2008 NHL Entry Draft.
-After four seasons playing for SKA Saint Petersburg of the Kontinental Hockey League, Tikhonov signed a one-year contract with the Chicago Blackhawks of the National Hockey League.
+On 20 June 2008, Tikhonov was selected by the Phoenix Coyotes in the first round, 28th overall, of the 2008 NHL Entry Draft.
+After four seasons playing for SKA Saint Petersburg of the Kontinental Hockey League, Tikhonov signed a one-year contract with the Chicago Blackhawks of the National Hockey League in 2015.